amercader/trfclab-old/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Tissue Regeneration, Fibrosis and Cancer Lab" subtitle = ""
+title = "Tissue Remodelling, Fibrosis and Cancer Lab" subtitle = ""

 [design]